Closing the stellar labels gap: Stellar label independent evidence for [$\alpha/M$] information in Gaia BP/RP spectra: Acknowledgments

 \section{Acknowledgments}

-AL and JSS would like to thank Maria Drout, Jo Bovy, Henry Leung, Gregory M. Green, Jiadong Li and Jeff Shen for valuable feedback on or help with our work.
-AL acknowledges the support of the Natural Sciences and Engineering Research Council of Canada (NSERC) and is partially funded through a NSERC Canada Graduate Scholarship — Master’s.
+We are thankful to the anonymous referee for providing a constructive report that helped improve the clarity and quality of our manuscript.
+AL and JSS would like to thank Maria Drout, Jo Bovy, Henry Leung, Gregory M. Green, Jiadong Li and Jeff Shen for valuable feedback.
+AL also acknowledges helpful conversations with James Lane, Nolan Koblischke and Amy Prickett which greatly improved this work.
+AL acknowledges support from the Natural Sciences and Engineering Research Council of Canada (NSERC) and is (was) partially funded through a NSERC Canada Graduate Scholarship - Doctoral (Master’s).
+AL is also supported by the Data Sciences Institute at the University of Toronto through grant number DSI- DSFY3R1P02.
 JSS acknowledges support from the Natural Sciences and Engineering Research Council of Canada (NSERC) funding reference \#RGPIN-2023-04849.
 The Dunlap Institute is funded through an endowment established by the David Dunlap family and the University of Toronto.

+This work has made use of data from the European Space Agency (ESA) mission {\it Gaia} (\url{https://www.cosmos.esa.int/gaia}), processed by the {\it Gaia} Data Processing and Analysis Consortium (DPAC, \url{https://www.cosmos.esa.int/web/gaia/dpac/consortium}).
+Funding for the DPAC has been provided by national institutions, in particular the institutions participating in the {\it Gaia} Multilateral Agreement.
+Additionally, this work made use of the Python package \texttt{GaiaXPy}, developed and maintained by members of the Gaia DPAC, and in particular, Coordination Unit 5 (CU5), and the Data Processing Centre located at the Institute of Astronomy, Cambridge, UK (DPCI).